Tennis-Pegula sets up all-American quarter-final at Australian Open | Sports-Games

 Jessica Pegula continued her dream run at the Australian Open on Monday with a 6-4 3-6 6-3 win over fifth seed Elina Svitolina to set up an all-American quarter-final against Jennifer Brady, who beat Croatia's Donna Vekic in straight sets.

-She emerged with fresh strapping above and below her knee and though she managed to take the fight to Brady in the second set the Croatian was barely moving in the final two games.
-With the score tied at 5-5 Vekic surrendered her serve to love, a double fault handing Brady the chance to serve for the match.
+Vekic took a medical timeout at the start of the second set after being blitzed in the opener.
+She emerged with fresh strapping above and below her knee but was barely moving in the final two games.
+With the score tied at 5-5 she surrendered her serve to love, a double fault handing Brady the chance to serve for the match.

-The American made no mistake, sealing victory when her opponent fluffed a forehand.
+The American made no mistake, sealing victory when Vekic fluffed a forehand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)